Sources of information

 There is nothing in Germany that is as completely good as at the Paris Conservatoire, but there is excellence everywhere.
 I must even say that thanks to the attentiveness and discipline of the players at rehearsals I achieved results that were in some respects better than in Paris.
 In Brunswick, Hamburg and Leipzig my music was performed flawlessly, and some orchestral pieces were even played in an inspired way.
 On the other hand the choruses are everywhere very weak; there is a French prejudice in their favour which we must certainly revise.

-On his return Berlioz distilled his experiences in detail in the form of a series of open letters, addressed ostensibly to a number of friends and musical colleagues, and published initially in the Journal des Débats between August 1843 and January 1844.
-These were published in book form in 1844, and later incorporated in his Memoirs (Travels to Germany I, letters 1-10).
+On his return Berlioz distilled his experiences in detail in the form of a series of ten open letters, addressed ostensibly to a number of friends and musical colleagues, and published initially in the Journal des Débats between August 1843 and January 1844 (see above).
 As well as giving an account of his travels and concerts that is full of picturesque detail, Berlioz comments at length on German instruments and instrumental playing as compared with French practice, notably in the 7th letter (Berlin).
 In many respects he was full of praise for German musicians; their brass playing, especially the trumpets, he judged to be superior to that of the French.
 They also made common use of valve trumpets and horns, and it was in Germany that Berlioz first heard the bass tuba.
 But some of his comments were to cause him trouble, as he found when stopping in Berlin on his return from Russia in 1847: the Berlin flute players had taken it very badly that he placed them beneath their colleagues in Paris and they sought to rally the orchestra in their support (Memoirs, Sequel to the trip to Russia).